On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 Five draft picks made the roster — Brooks, guard Damien Lewis, running back DeeJay Dallas, defensive end Alton Robinson and Swain.

-Two others are on the Non-Football Injury list — defensive end Darrell Taylor and tight end Colby Parkinson.
+Two others are on the non-football Injury list — defensive end Darrell Taylor and tight end Colby Parkinson.

 That means each is eligible to return after six weeks (Seattle has a bye following its fifth game this year).

-Parkinson is recovering from a foot injury suffered in conditioning in June and that the team has four other veteran tight ends allows for the Seahawks to be patient with his return.
+Parkinson is recovering from a foot injury suffered in conditioning in June.
+The team has four other veteran tight ends, which allows for the Seahawks to be patient with his return.

 Taylor is recovering from surgery in January to place a rod in his leg after dealing with a stress fracture last year at Tennessee.
-Coach Pete Carroll said last week there is no real timeline for when Taylor will return.
+Carroll said last week there is no real timeline for when Taylor will return.

 David Moore re-works deal to stay in Seattle

 One lingering question — the fate of David Moore and his $2.13 million salary — was answered early Saturday as Ian Rapoport of the NFL Network reported that Moore had agreed to a restructured contract and will stay in Seattle.
-A source confirmed the news to the Seattle Times.
+A source confirmed the news to The Seattle Times.

-There were no immediate terms available, but it was expected Moore will make less on what is a one-year deal, which means Moore will be an unrestricted free agent following the season.
+There were no immediate terms available, but it was expected Moore will make less on what is a one-year deal, which means Moore will be an unrestricted free agent after the season.

-Moore’s previous deal was a restricted free agent contract and the money was not guaranteed.
+Moore’s previous deal was a restricted free-agent contract and the money was not guaranteed.

 Due to Phillip Dorsett’s lingering sore foot, Moore had emerged as the number three receiver in recent practices.